exakat/exakat/docs/Reports.rst

 Dependency Wheel is a HTML report format.

-Dependency Wheel depends on the following 1 themes : .
+Dependency Wheel doesn't depend on themes.

 Inventories
 -----------